×

 For many households, the cost of moving creates a significant financial barrier known as the "mobility trap."
 Families may find better employment or safer neighborhoods but lack the capital to physically move there.
 The upfront costs of a standard move often exceed several thousand dollars.

 These expenses include security deposits, the first month's rent, and utility connection fees.
 Additionally, logistical costs like truck rentals and professional movers add to the burden.
-This guide outlines specific funding sources designed to help low-income families bridge this gap.
+The following sections outline specific funding sources designed to help vulnerable households overcome these hurdles.

 Key Takeaways